EPMatt/reviewdog-action-prettier/README.md

 ## Usage

 This example shows how to configure the action to run on any event occurring on a Pull Request.
-Reviewdog will report Prettier output messages as warnings by opening a code review on the Pull Request which triggered the workflow.
+Reviewdog will report Prettier output messages by opening a code review on the Pull Request which triggered the workflow.
+Moreover, any formatting changes provided by Prettier will be attached as code suggestions.

 ```yaml
 name: reviewdog